 This is a first course in Artificial Intelligence (AI).
 AI is 'the art of creating machines that perform functions that require intelligence when performed by people' (Kurzweil, 1990).
-The aim is to provide a knowledge of the fundamental techniques of present AI and also some fluency in the use of Python and some of its libraries.
-Course contents include: decision trees; linear and logistic regression; artificial neural networks; search and planning.
+We offer a broad view of the problems that AI can solve.
+The aim is to provide a general knowledge of this branch of Computer Science, so that you are able to take more advanced courses on specific subfields.

+Course contents include: search, games, logic, planning, artificial neural networks and decision problems.